tyger07/BF4-Server-Stats/readme.txt

 ## Changelog:

+12-19-2013:
+- Slightly different directory structure moving the config file from the common folder to the config file and renaming it from common.php to config.php
+- Change database connection variables to contstants
+- Made dog tag names in global pages links to global player stats page
+- Better battlelog link
+- Minor bug fixes
+- Removal of map images since they didn't fit the appearance of the page
+- Sleeker appearance

 12-18-2013:
 - Made code more uniform and removed unnecessary duplicate code and duplicate files
 - Minor bug fixes
-- Added visual indicator to show which collumn is currently ordered and which direction it is ordered
+- Added visual indicator to show which column is currently ordered and which direction it is ordered
 - Added more comments in code where needed

 12-17-2013: